 A substantial amount of data that Grepsr processes and provides to its business partners worldwide contains location-specific information.
 According to IDC, an American data research firm, 80% of data collected by organizations has location element, and according to ABI Research, location analytics market will rise up to $9 billion by 2016.

-Apart from Grepsr, there are a number web-based companies—ESRI, SAP, Centigon Solutions, Spatial Point, Galigeo, MomentFeed, Sense Networks etc., to name a few—fully devoted to locating, collecting and managing spatial data, or providing location analytics services.
+Apart from Grepsr, there are a number web-based companies—ESRI, SAP, Centigon Solutions, Spatial Point, Galigeo, MomentFeed, Sense Networks etc.—fully devoted to locating, collecting and managing spatial data, or providing location analytics services.

-These days, almost all of the mobile operating systems and apps run with built-in location sensors.
-Social media sites encourage the users to enable GPS tracking and take advantages of location-related features like check-ins and geotagging.
+These days, almost all mobile operating systems and apps run with built-in location sensors.
+Social media sites encourage the users to enable GPS tracking, and take advantages of location-related features like check-ins and geotagging.
 Highlighting the location information in pictures with augmented reality and 3D visualization have become a commonplace in mobile apps and social media.